DrmnSamoLiu/Downgrading-Tapo-Cams/README.md

 ****CHOOSE CAREFULLY WHAT DISK YOU ARE OPERATING ON, these operations will wipe the disk you select!**** <br> <br>
 ![圖片](https://github.com/DrmnSamoLiu/Downgrading-Tapo-Cams/assets/36998819/edb2a361-9d2f-4eb3-b5ec-d547e57fb2a6)

-5. You should now have a clean `FAT32` disk.
+5. You should now have a clean `FAT32` disk with proper partition table.
 6. Copy the firmware you wish to use for down/upgrade to the disk and rename it `factory_up_boot.bin`
 7. Insert the micro SD card into your Tapo cam and powerup, wait for the process to occur.